MicrosoftDocs/office-docs-powershell/skype/skype-ps/skype/Get-CsTeamsComplianceRecordingApplication.md

 Unique identifier of the application instance of a policy-based recording application to be retrieved.

 You cannot use wildcard characters when specifying the Identity.

-If neither the Identity nor the Filter parameters are specified, then Get-CsTeamsComplianceRecordingApplication returns all application instances of policy-based recording applications that are associated with a Teams compliance recording policy.

 Note that application instances of policy-based recording applications must be associated with a Teams compliance recording policy using the CsTeamsComplianceRecordingApplication cmdlets.
 Once the association is done, the Identity of these application instances becomes \<Identity of the associated Teams compliance recording policy\>/\<ObjectId of the application instance\>.